 Like most polytheistic societies, the Egyptians had plenty of gods.
 There are at least a hundred confirmed deities (the actual number gets tricky when you consider that some gods were merged into one or others had alter egos), and they covered all aspects of life.
 Here are my ten favorite Egyptian gods and goddesses.

 With so many cults and changing views over thousands of years of history, Egyptian myths about creation are inconsistent.
 This applies to the origin of humans as well.
 Ptah was said to have used the power of thought to create humanity, but there is also the story of Khnum.
 The ram-headed Khnum literally builds humans out of clay.
 He makes two bodies for each individual, one physical and the other spirit.
 He then merges them to create the final product, though frog goddess Heket breathes the actual life into them.
 The center of worship for Khnum is the Nile island of Elephantine.
-Khnum is one of my favorites because the idea of fashioning humans by hand and breathing life from them brings the creation of Adam and Eve by God into mind.
+Khnum is one of my favorites because the idea of fashioning humans by hand and breathing life from them brings into mind God’s creation of Adam and Eve.

 Set is one of two Egyptian gods that can actually be considered a villain.
 He is the god of chaos, the desert, storms, violence, and later foreigners as well.
 Most of these things aren’t highly regarded.
 Still, Set did have some respect among worshippers due to his power.
 He is one of the chief defenders of Ra, standing at the front of the sun god’s sun barque in order to stave off Apep.
 His most vile act and establishing moment of villainy is murdering his brother Osiris in an attempt to gain his throne, and then spending decades trying to kill his son Horus, as well as battling Osiris’ wife Isis.
 Set eventually loses for good, but is compensated for his loss with multiple wives from the Canaanite pantheon (in an early example of a crossover story).
 Historically, Set’s popularity with Egyptian worshippers took a huge hit when the invading Hyksos took over and made him the chief deity.
 Set is a jerk, but he does provide most of the interesting conflict in the actual myths.
 Other common names for him are Seth and Setesh.
 No one knows for sure what his animal head comes from.
 It could be a fictional creature to symbolize his authority over chaos, or it could be a portrayal of a jackal or aardvark, creatures that dwell in the desert and wilderness.